Term vs. permanent life insurance: What is the difference?

 What is term life insurance?

-Term life insurance provides coverage for a set period of time.
+Term life insurance provides coverage at a fixed premium for a set time period.
+It can be a cost-effective way to secure financial protection for loved ones.
 With this type of policy:

 • You select the death benefit amount.